Soedarpo Sastrosatomo: Business career

 After returning from the United States, Soedarpo decided against working for the government and began working as a director in Zorro Corporation, a distributor company for Remington typewriters and RCA products owned by American Matthew Fox.
 While Zorro held monopoly rights for the distribution from the two companies, it failed to secure domestic distribution licenses, causing Soedarpo to leave the company and start the NVDP Soedarpo Corporation in 1952.
 After securing the import license, Soedarpo took over distribution rights from Zorro in a profit-sharing scheme.
 In 1958, he secured rights to distribute UNIVAC units.

 He also obtained contracts and import licenses for military vehicles.
 He borrowed money from Hamengkubuwono IX to purchase a 75 percent stake at Dutch-owned shipping company Indonesian Shipping and Transport (ISTA) in 1953, and became its managing director.
 The following year, he managed to secure lucrative agencies with German Hapag and Japanese Tokyo Senpaku Kaisha shipping lines to Indonesia.
 He also acquired Dutch stevedoring firm Stroohoeden Veem in 1956.
 In 1964, ISTA and the stevedoring companies under Soedarpo's control were merged into a single firm, Samudera Indonesia.

 Soedarpo also founded insurance company Asuransi Bintang and Bank Niaga in 1955.
 By 1986, Soedarpo controlled 21 companies.
 Dutch historian Thomas Lindblad noted that Soedarpo "reputedly became the single most successful indigenous capitalist of the Sukarno period".
 In the 1980s, the Soedarpo group of companies had the third largest sales amongst companies controlled by pribumi entrepreneurs.
 By 1997, when Samudera Indonesia stock was floated in the Singapore Stock Exchange, Soedarpo was its chairman.
 In 2006, Forbes placed him 37th in their list of 40 richest Indonesians, placing his net worth at US$100 million.

 In 1995, President Suharto awarded Soedarpo with the Bintang Mahaputera Pratama.

 Personal life and family

 During his time at AMS, Soedarpo was a hurdling athlete, winning the Javanese hurdling championship of 1940.
 Soedarpo was also a member of Rotary International, becoming one of its district governors.

-He was married to Minarsih Wiranatakoesoemah, with three children, six grandchildren, and two grand-grandchildren at the time of his death.
+He was married to Minarsih "Mien" Wiranatakoesoemah and has had three daughters: Shanti Lasminingsih Poesposoetjipto, Ratna Djuwita Tunggul Hatma, and Chandraleika Mulia.
+They gave him six grandchildren, and two grand-grandchildren at the time of his death.
+Her wife, Mien, died in 2013.